xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

    W_store(m) >= 0
    ```

-3. A description of coupling channels:
+3. A description of coupling channels

    A finite set `C_channels` describing how reservoirs and `W_store` can exchange energy and entropy, including: